Port Security Access Card (“PSAC”)

 The PSAC is a plastic identification card with name, company name, access permission information, physical statistics and photograph; together with a proximity microchip which will allow the card readers at gates to verify information and automatically open gates for access.
 The PSAC does not need to be ‘swiped’, merely held in front of the card reader.

 Cards may be obtained through the Port Security Centre.
-Applications are processed Monday through Friday between 8 am and noon, or by appointment.
+Applications are processed Monday through Friday between 8 am and 2 pm.